Automation, Production and Computer Sciences (DAPI)

-The Department of Automation, CIM and IT (DAPI) is part of the current revolution which is increasingly bringing IT and physics together in order to create suitable and adaptable systems making the best use of available resources while being mindful of sustainable development.
-We draw on a wide range of fundamental and applied skills from the mathematics, physics, IT and automation fields.
+The Department of Automation, Production and Computer Sciences (DAPI in French) is part of the current revolution which is increasingly bridging the cyber and physical worlds together.
+The objective is to create suitable and adaptable industrial systems making the best possible use of the available resources, while still having sustainable development in mind.
+The department expertise spans over a wide range of fundamental and applied skills from the mathematics, physics, computer sciences and automation fields.

 Our research and teaching is organised under three main themes: